Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   My model and 2 classes, Fall and Stand.
 The model works by having the user drop/or not drop the arduino senser.
 If the user drops the arduino sensor, the model is able to accurately predict that a fall as occurred ussing the accelerometes on 3 axes of the sensor.
 If the user does not drop the arduino sensor, the model is also able to accurately predict that a fall as not occurred.

   I first created an impulse on edge impulse(**See Figure 1**).
 The window size is the size od the data that will be processed per class, in milliseconds.
 The window increase is used when a sample is larger than the window size.
 If this is the case, the window increase is used to go over that sample.
 I also have 3 accelerometer axes in my model, which help detect falls.
-Then I classify these spectral features to have to outputs, Fall and Stand.
+Then I classify these spectral features to have two outputs, Fall and Stand.

   Then I wanted my model to train 50 times with a learning rate of 0.0005.
 I also adjusted my validation set size to be 20%.
 Then I started training my model.
 It was able identify all Stands correctly.
 It also identified most Falls correctly.
 It only identified very few Falls as Stands(**See Figure 2**).

   Then I exported my model by Building my firmware and selecting Arduni Nano 33 BLE sensor as my board.
-This will export the impulse, and build a binary that will run on your development board in a single step.
+This will export the impulse, and build a binary that will run on my development board in a single step.
 Then I flashed the software and testing my Fall Detector(**See Figure 3**).

 # Schematics
 <img src="Impulse.jpeg" alt="Figure 1 - Creating an impulse." width="650" height="350">